Kwanzaa is a Kiswahili word that means “first fruits.”

-The seven-day festival was founded in 1966 by Dr. Maulana Karenga as a pushback on the commercialism of Christmas and a way for African Americans to celebrate the holiday through community building practices shared across the continent of Africa.
+The seven-day festival was founded in 1966 by Dr. Maulana Karenga as a way for African Americans to celebrate through the holidays using community building practices shared across the continent of Africa.

-In fact, one might say that Kwanzaa has similarities with Thanksgiving in the United States or the Yam Festival in Ghana and Nigeria.
+In fact, Kwanzaa has similarities with the Yam Festival in Ghana and Nigeria.

 Five common sets of values are central to the activities of the week: assembly, reverence, commemoration, recommitment and celebration.
-Seven principles (the nguzo saba), that represent the cornerstone of Kwanzaa, are celebrated across each of the seven days:
+Seven principles (the nguzo saba), that represent the cornerstone of Kwanzaa, are celebrated across each of the seven days following Christmas, beginning on December 26:

 The Seven Principles